Teach For America’s Accelerate Fellows spent the summer designing a curriculum aimed at informing young students about college.

 At Chicago International Charter School (CICS) Washington Park, an elementary school founded by a Teach For America alum, located in Chicago’s South Side, the motto is that kids will get to—and through—college.

-“We preach it every day, and every day, the kids respond back with a chant: Hungry for knowledge to get me to college,” says Alyssa Kirshenbaum (Chicago-Northwest Indiana ’18), a third-grade teacher at the school.
+“We preach it every day, and every day, the kids respond back with a chant: Hungry for knowledge to get me to college,” says Alyssa Kirshenbaum (Greater Chicago-Northwest Indiana ’18), a third-grade teacher at the school.

 But in casual conversations with her students at dismissal or lunchtime, Alyssa finds they often didn’t have much knowledge about college.
 Asked where they wanted to go to college, students would respond with the names of their siblings’ high schools, or with the names of local colleges and universities—Spellman, Northwestern University, and so on—that double as classroom names at CICS Washington Park.